awsdocs/aws-app-mesh-user-guide/doc_source/getting_started.md

 **To configure a virtual node**

-1. For **Virtual node name**, choose a name for your virtual node\.
+1. For **Virtual node name**, enter a name for your virtual node\.

 1. For **Service discovery method**, choose one of the following options:
-   + **DNS** – Specify the DNS hostname\.
+   + **DNS** – Specify the DNS\-registered hostname of the actual service that the virtual node represents\.
+For additional information about using DNS as a service discovery method, see [Virtual Nodes](https://docs.aws.amazon.com//app-mesh/latest/userguide/virtual_nodes.html)\.
    + **AWS Cloud Map** – Specify the service name and namespace\.
 Optionally, you can also specify attributes that App Mesh can query AWS Cloud Map for\.
 Only instances that match all of the specified key/value pairs will be returned\.
+To use AWS Cloud Map, your account must have the `AWSServiceRoleForAppMesh` [service\-linked role](using-service-linked-roles.md)\.
    + **None** – Select if your virtual node doesn't expect any inbound traffic\.

-1. To specify any backends \(for egress traffic\) for your virtual node, or to configure inbound and outbound access logging information, choose **Additional configuration**\.
+1. To specify any backends \(for egress traffic\) for your virtual node, or to configure inbound and outbound access logging information, choose **Additional configuration**

    1. To specify a backend, choose **Add backend** and enter a virtual service name or full Amazon Resource Name \(ARN\) for the virtual service that your virtual node communicates with\.
 Repeat this step until all of your virtual node backends are accounted for\.

    1. To configure logging, enter the HTTP access logs path that you want Envoy to use\.
 We recommend the `/dev/stdout` path so that you can use Docker log drivers to export your Envoy logs to a service such as Amazon CloudWatch Logs\.
 **Note**
 Logs must still be ingested by an agent in your application and sent to a destination\.
 This file path only instructs Envoy where to send the logs\.

-1. If your virtual node expects ingress traffic, specify a **Port** and **Protocol** for that **Listener**\.
+1. If your virtual node expects ingress traffic, specify a **Port** and **Protocol** for the **Listener**\.

 1. If you want to configure health checks for your listener, ensure that **Health check enabled** is selected and then complete the following substeps\.
 If not, clear this check box\.

    1. For **Health check protocol**, choose to use an HTTP or TCP health check\.

    1. For **Health check port**, specify the port that the health check should run on\.

    1. For **Healthy threshold**, specify the number of consecutive successful health checks that must occur before declaring the listener healthy\.

    1. For **Health check interval**, specify the time period in milliseconds between each health check execution\.

    1. For **Path**, specify the destination path for the health check request\.
 This is required only if the specified protocol is HTTP\.
 If the protocol is TCP, this parameter is ignored\.

    1. For **Timeout period**, specify the amount of time to wait when receiving a response from the health check, in milliseconds\.

    1. For **Unhealthy threshold**, specify the number of consecutive failed health checks that must occur before declaring the listener unhealthy\.

 1. Chose **Next** to continue\.